What is a Stress Interview? A Guide to Succeed Under Pressure

 3. Question: What is your approach to criticism?
 How do you handle it?
 Do you feel bad?

-4. Question: Describe when you had a tight deadline and if you could manage it.
+4. Question: Describe a time when you had a tight deadline and how you managed it.

-Sample Answer: I had multiple assignments due on the same day last semester.
-To manage the tight deadline, I created a detailed schedule, prioritized tasks, and worked diligently, ensuring I completed each assignment on time.
+Sample Answer: “During my last semester, I had multiple assignments due on the same day.
+I created a detailed schedule, prioritized my tasks, and worked diligently to complete each assignment on time.”

 5. Question: How do you react to unexpected situations?
 Can you share one such incident?

-Sample Answer: A team member unexpectedly dropped out during a group project.
-To adapt, I quickly reassigned responsibilities, redistributed tasks, and ensured the project stayed on track, successfully meeting the revised deadline.
+Sample Answer: “Once, a key team member dropped out during a group project.
+I quickly reassigned tasks, reorganized the team, and ensured we met the project deadline successfully.”

 6. Question: How do you stay organized and prioritize tasks?